OPC UA PubSub Common Traps And Pitfalls

 - Error "Unable to load shared library 'libpcap' or one of its dependencies. ..."

 - If you are on Ubuntu 18: Libpcap is "preinstalled", but SharpPcap won't find it.
 There are various ways how to resolve it.
-One of them is to create a copy of symlink /user/lib/x86_64-linux-gnu/libpcap.so.0.8 to symlink libpcap.so in the same directory.
+One of them is to create a copy of symlink /usr/lib/x86_64-linux-gnu/libpcap.so.0.8 to symlink libpcap.so in the same directory.
+On various other systems (tested with Ubuntu 20): "sudo apt-get install libpcap-dev".

 - My subscription filter matches the publisher configuration, but messages are still being filtered out.